nebuly-ai/nos/docs/en/docs/elastic-resource-quota/getting-started.md

 Unless you deployed the `nos` scheduler as the default scheduler for your cluster, you need to instruct Kubernetes to use it for scheduling the Pods you want to be subject to Elastic Resource Quotas.

-You can do that by setting the value of the `schedulerName` field of your Pods specification to `nos-scheduler` (or to any name you chose when installing `nos`), as shown in the example below.
+You can do that by setting the value of the `schedulerName` field of your Pods specification to `scheduler` (or to any name you chose when installing `nos`), as shown in the example below.

 ```yaml